reduxjs/redux-toolkit/docs/usage/immer-reducers.md

 ![Logged current value](/img/usage/immer-reducers/logged-current-state.png)

 Immer also provides [`original` and `isDraft` functions](https://immerjs.github.io/immer/original), which retrieves the original data without any updates applied and check to see if a given value is a Proxy-wrapped draft.
-As of RTK 1.5.0, neither of those is re-exported - you'll need to specifically import them from `immer` yourself.
-We may re-export them from RTK in an upcoming release.
+As of RTK 1.5.1, both of those are re-exported from RTK as well.

 ### Updating Nested Data